She was considering a departure from the industry, but she knew full well she wasn’t retiring from an active career in some respect.

 Michele spent a few years with Amoco before moving on to ABB Randall and then Mustang Engineering, a Wood Group company, which sent her out to what was at the time the world’s largest offshore platform, BP’s Thunder Horse project, to work as a process engineer.
 It was her first time offshore in her career.

 “It was not a hard transition.
 It’s not as hard as people would think,” she recalls.
 “It was about leadership, about leading people, about managing schedules and budgets and quality and making sure that when change happens, you’re working that change through the system.”

 Now, at Arion, she’s building a people-focused culture that addresses the core elements of every project — balancing quality, schedule and budget — with all the technology and innovation that can be harnessed, from the ground up.

 “We’re working as hard as we’ve ever worked, but we’re having fun because it’s for us.
 We’re in this together.
 We’ve built a different kind of team camaraderie than we’ve ever had,” she says.

 Michele has learned a lot over the past six months as Arion has taken shape.
 Part of it is navigating the integration of technology and processes to create maximum quality and efficiency.
 Another part is getting educated on elements she’s always had a team of people to handle — HR, legal, etc.

 It’s the life of an entrepreneur, which is still an adjustment in a lot of ways.
 But Michele is already addicted to the possibilities.

 “My sense is that we are a snowball at the top of the hill, and once it starts going, I think it’s just going to go unbelievably fast.
 We’re just going to have to hold on,” she says.
 “Our premise is good.
-We’re hitting the market at the right time.
 We have clients who are excited about the new choice we’re giving them.
 I call it ‘the perfect storm,’ in a good way.
 And we’re ready to roll.”